igorbljahhin/mid-rest-java-demo/README.md

 ### How to run tests with a real phone

-If you have Estonian or Lithuanian Mobile ID then you can run real-life tests with your own phone if you register your Mobile ID certificates in SK Demo environment.
+If you have Estonian or Lithuanian Mobile ID then you can run real-life tests with your own phone if you register your Mobile ID certificates in  [SK Demo environment](https://demo.sk.ee/MIDCertsReg/) You can also change the status of the certificates from there.

-First register your certificates here: https://demo.sk.ee/MIDCertsReg/ For this you have to log in with your Mobile ID.

-And then upload the obtained certs here: https://demo.sk.ee/upload_cert/

 After that you should be able to log in and sign (resulting signature is not legally valid) using your own phone number and national id code.